fk652/Big_Data_Project-Fall_2020/README.md

-# Big Data Project - Fall 2020 NYU Tandon School of Engineering
+##  Data Analysis: Impact of COVID-19 on the S&P 500 Index and US Economy
-### Data Analysis: Impact of COVID-19 on the S&P 500 Index and US Economy
+### Big Data Project - Fall 2020 NYU Tandon School of Engineering
 Parth Merchant, Fahim Khan, Nathalie Darvas

 ## How to use